 - Water – Water refracts light too much to return a reliable scan result and should be avoided.

 - Extremely Hot Surfaces – FARO scanners operate in infrared light.
 So, beyond the temperature of the target, what matters most is the luminance, or how much light within infrared spectrum it will emit.
 All items emit IR, and the amount of IR they emit increases as its temperature increases.
 Extremely hot items (in excess of several hundred degrees Celsius) will tend to emit more IR than they will reflect.
 At these extreme temperatures it's unlikely that all the laser power emitted from the scanner will reflect and return.
 This condition can result in missing and inaccurate scan data.
+In general we don’t recommend to scan any objects that are hotter than 500 °C, as the results are not predictable.

 On-site registration enables the scan data, whether it be from a single scan or multiple scans in process simultaneously, to be wirelessly transmitted directly to an on-site PC and automatically aligned. .